rjray/advent-2020-clojure/src/advent_of_code/README.md

 In part 2, I made two rookie mistakes, one AoC mistake and one Clojure.
 The AoC rookie mistake was that I didn't read the description of part 2 closely enough, and my modified masking fn was incorrect from the outset.
 But the Clojure error actually bothers me more: I had nested `reduce` forms, and the inner one was returning it's computed result rather than adding it to the running list with `cons` like it should have.
 That was just silly of me.
 And I'm pretty sure there are better ways to do this part than what I've written, but it got the answer right on the first submit so I'll take it.

+**Note**: For this day, the example input data was different between parts 1 and 2, so the "test" file for this day was never updated to be used for part 2.
+And the example data that got committed was for part 2, so the test file for this day won't work for either part...

 ## [day15.clj](day15.clj)

 Day 15 (--/--).